 work-from-home offers are, in fact, advance fee schemes.
 You are enlisted to sell a product or line of products such as cleaning supplies, kitchen gear or weight loss or personal care products, but before you can begin selling you are required to pay a start-up fee for initial inventory and training materials.
 However when the materials arrive they are either worthless or very hard to sell, and your money is gone.

 - Health Care and Health Insurance Fraud.
 One common health care fraud occurs when you, as a patient, receive a free piece of medical equipment or product in exchange for your health insurance number.
 Your insurance provider then is billed, even though the equipment or product was not ordered by your physician.
 Older Americans are especially vulnerable to this type of scheme.

 How to Protect Yourself

-To avoid most common frauds, never exchange money or personal information with someone over the phone or through email.
-Do not feel pressured to act immediately—take down the caller’s contact information, and do an Internet search on the company.
+To avoid most common types of fraud, never exchange money or personal information with someone over the phone or through email.
+Do not feel pressured to act immediately—take down the caller’s contact information and do an Internet search on the company.
 If it still seems suspicious, contact the

 Better Business Bureau or your local police department to find out if there have been previous complaints.
 If the offer is too good to be true, it probably is.